Skip to content ↓

 PE and Swimming:

 Our day for outdoor PE is Friday.
-On this day, children can come to school wearing their outdoor PE kit and remain in their kit for the day.
+On this day, children can also come to school wearing their outdoor PE kit and remain in their kit for the day.

 Homework and Spellings

-Homework will be set on a Friday and will be due in on the following Friday.
+Homework will be set on a Monday and will be due in on the following Monday.

-Spellings will also be set on a Friday and will be tested on the following Friday.
+Spellings will also be set on a Monday and will be tested on the following Monday.

 Reading Diaries